 Production - Part 1

 Don’t Do Pretty is a partnership between us and you.
 Our desire is to educate and empower you to make your own choices about what you wear and why.

 There are all sorts of decisions that go into running Don’t Do Pretty, including how we make our clothing.
 Our top priority is to you, our customers, and so ensuring we are as responsible as possible in our manufacturing process is important to us, because it's important to you.
 Today, we give you the low-down on how, where and why Don’t Do Pretty clothes are made.

 Once Upon a Time

-The beginning of the journey for Don’t Do Pretty starts in Australia, in the hearts and minds of designers Rebel and Eloise.
-We use mood boards to help manifest a particular creative vision.
-We always look for ethical products to use and this can present certain challenges along the way.
+The beginning of the journey for Don’t Do Pretty starts in Australia, in the hearts and minds of designer, Eloise.
+Using mood boards to help manifest a particular creative vision, we then look for ethical products to use and this can present certain challenges along the way.
 However, as the sustainable and slow fashion movement picks up pace, this goal is becoming more achievable.

 1. The Patterns